Seasonal Collection Drives

 Each year, thousands of New Jersey children attend their first day of school without basic educational tools such as backpacks, notebooks and calculators.
 These under-resourced children struggle to succeed academically.
 Jersey Cares works with dozens of schools, children‘s shelters and community centers with the goal that no children in New Jersey will have to experience a first day of school without these basic necessities.
 With your help, we can bridge the gap between disadvantage and academic success.
-Information about the 2017 School Supply Drive is available here.
+The 2017 School Supply Drive has now ended.
+Thank you to each and every volunteer who helped us collect more than 2,000 backpacks full of supplies for NJ kids!
+Information about the 2018 School Supply Drive will be availabe in May 2018.

 Year-Round Collection Drives

 Throughout the year, caring volunteers collect items for donation to our First Night Kit Program in their offices, churches, fraternities and even their homes, and then send or deliver those items to the Jersey Cares office.
 Jersey Cares then manages teams of volunteers to assemble kits for domestic violence shelters, transitional housing facilities, runaway safe havens, foster homes and other agencies with transitional populations in need of hygiene items on the "first night" of their stay.
 Often, people arriving at these facilities are in sudden and difficult circumstances which leave them without even the most basic of necessities.
 This program helps make their life a little easier on a very difficult day.
 CLICK HERE for more information, or please contact Jessica McKenzie.